1807 Info 3b: James Crompton

 © Stephen Horncastle but licensed for further reuse under the Creative Commons Licence.

 At North Cliff there was no accommodation for tourists.
 Soft, deep, high-water footprint dimpled sand lapped the foot of the stairs.
 The way to the water was marked by a line of large tumbled stones, which preceded the tide line, the strings of weed and bands of small shingle sitting on the wet compressed sand.
 Wave breaking and protecting groynes, draped by beards of green weed and adorned by razor sharp, knee grazing limpets, reached into the water.
 The windbreak was strategically positioned, hammered into the sand with beach stones and regularly turned.
 And, there we sat and, I am told, frequently shivered.
-North Cliff, Hornsea - 30kB jpg
+30kB jpg

 Above: North Cliff, Hornsea circa 1950